Neotys-Labs/NewRelic/README.md

 * NL-NEW_RELIC_ACTION-01: Issue while parsing advanced action arguments.
 * NL-NEW_RELIC_ACTION-02: Technical Error.
 See details for more information.
 * NL-NEW_RELIC_ACTION-03: A NeoLoad Web test should be running when argument 'sendNLWebDataToNewRelic' is true.
-* NL-NEW_RELIC_ACTION-04: Not enough delay between the two New Relic advanced action execution.
+* NL-NEW_RELIC_ACTION-04: Not enough delay between the two executions of the New Relic advanced action.
 Make sure to have at least 60 seconds pacing on the Actions container.